-Nutritionists offer tips for kids' snacks, lunchesSeptember 5th, 2011 in Health /
+Nutritionists offer tips for kids' snacks, lunchesSeptember 5, 2011 in Medicine & Health / Health

 University of Maine nutritionists are available to offer advice for parents and guardians looking to pack healthy -- and appealing -- lunchboxes for children and adolescents, and to identify the benefits of school-prepared meals and snacks.